 Introduction: Bisphenol A (BPA) and phthalates are chemicals used in the production of many plastics, including food containers, water bottles, and medical intravenous tubing.
 These chemicals can leach from the plastic, especially when heated, and are found in varying concentrations in the human body.
 There is concern about the widespread exposure to BPA and phthalates since studies indicate they may cause adverse health effects, particularly related to endocrine development and regulation in young children.

-Patrick O. Butsch, Laura C. DePouli, Nicholas A. Larochelle, Mckalyn G. Leclerc, Michael A. Maccini, Michael P. Morwood, Andrea M. Steely, Virginia Hood, George Phillips, William Wargo, Tom Delaney, and Jan Carney
+Patrick O. Butsch, Laura C. DePouli, Nicholas A. Larochelle, Mckalyn G. Leclerc, Michael A. Maccini, Michael P. Morwood, Andrea M. Steely, Virginia Hood, George Philips, William Wargo, Tom Delaney, and Jan Carney

 Background: The Vermont legislature (bill H.435, Sec.
 19) has tasked the Vermont Board of Medical Practice (VBMP) with making a formal recommendation on improving Vermont health professionals’ knowledge and practice of Palliative Care and Pain Management (PC/PM).
 In collaboration with the VBMP, our group set out to answer the following questions: • How confident/competent are VT physicians in the practice of PC/PM? • What are the barriers to achieving optimal patient care in PC/PM? • Do VT physicians believe mandatory CME would improve the overall quality of care in PC/PM? • What are the best methods of providing Continuing Medical Education (CME)?